Virtual reality headset: Military training

 Virtual reality headsets have been used by the United States Armed Forces.
 It is a particularly useful tool for training military personnel without putting them in harm's way.

-The virtual reality headset allows the military personnel to interact with virtual reality people to make it feel real.
-They can talk to one another and do varying actions to make the virtual reality world feel like they are actually in that situation.
+The virtual reality headset allows military personnel to interact with virtual reality people to make it feel real.
+They can talk to one another and do varying actions to make the virtual reality world feel like they are actually in the real world.
 There are also disadvantages and advantages when military personnel use the headset.
 The disadvantage is the headset is made for an indoor area, with a cool environment, and away from any heat, so when military personnel has just the headset on, no military equipment, it is not like their basic training.
 The advantages consist of repeating the situations multiple times and the cost of having the headset is less, due to no military equipment being needed.

-Criticism

-Virtual reality headsets have been linked to rising cases of rashes, swelling, burning, itching, hives, and bumps.
-On 27 July 2021, the US Consumer Product Safety Commission (CPSC) and Health Canada have coordinated a recall of Facebook's Oculus Quest 2 after 5,716 reports of facial skin irritation were reported with 45 cases requiring medical attention.
-Despite complaints issued by consumers such as swollen painful itchy eyes being reported as early as October 2020, the recall only occurred in July 2021.
-Facebook did not halt Oculus sales immediately citing data that only "0.01% of people using Quest 2" had serious allergic reactions and dermatological and toxicological reports came out negative for contaminants that could be causing the swollen painful rashes upon skin contact.
-Facebook doesn't know the origin of this reaction and instead they sent a free silicone cover to cover the allergic user's faces.
-Over four million Oculus head sets have been recalled.
-Facebook's VR headsets also was banned from Germany in September 2020 after it faced criticism from the German Federal Cartel Office (Bundeskartellamt) for requiring its users to have valid Facebook accounts before covering their head with the Oculus.
-Germany has one of the world's leading antitrust agencies and Facebook's ruling raised concerns of regulation and antitrust monopolies.
+Health and Safety Training

+Virtual reality headsets are now being used to train employees in health and safety procedures.
+This allows trainees to experience hazardous situations in a safe, virtual environment.
+They can practise responding to fires, machinery failures, or chemical spills without real-world risk.

+Traditionally, safety training relied on static materials or in-person drills.
+With VR, trainees can interact with scenarios, repeat sessions, and improve their reactions.
+This makes training more engaging and effective.
+Companies also benefit from reduced costs and improved compliance tracking.